mcdotcom/mcdotcom/03_resume.md

 ### &nbsp;

-### Producer, PBS NewsHour Student Reporting Labs (August 2019- present)
+### Producer, PBS NewsHour Student Reporting Labs Arlington, Virginia (2019- present)

-* Work with high school students around the U.S. to produce youth-led journalism.
+* Work with high school students and teachers around the U.S. to develop the next generation of informed media creators and consumers.

-### Multimedia Reporter, WITF Harrisburg, Pennsylvania (February 2013- August 2019)
+### Multimedia Reporter, WITF Harrisburg, Pennsylvania (2013- 2019)

 * Harrisburg reporter for [StateImpact Pennsylvania](https://stateimpact.npr.org/pennsylvania/author/mariecusick/){: target="_blank"}.
 The project is a collaboration among four public media entities: WITF in Harrisburg, WHYY in Philadelphia, and WESA and the Allegheny Front in Pittsburgh
 * Traveled throughout Pennsylvania covering state policy, energy, and the environment